-For each plausible condition (i.e. the Design Basis, cf. Fig. 3.2) the representation of the safety architecture shall allow identifying the content of each of these levels; their assessment shall be specific to the condition under examination.
+For each plausible condition, among those that may affect the operation of the installation, the representation of the safety architecture shall allow identifying the contents of each of these levels; their assessment shall be specific to the condition under examination.
 The overall evaluation of the system is the integral of these singular evaluations; this approach allows identifying any weaknesses among the range of the safety architecture responses.

-The Objective Provision Tree (OPT) methodology and the concept of Line Of Protection (LOP), both described hereafter (Sections 4.1 & 4.2) implement this logic for the representation of the safety architecture while remaining fully consistent with the safety assessment process presented by the IAEA GSR Part 4 Rev1 [4].
+The Objection-Provision Tree (OPT) methodology and the concept of Line Of Protection (LOP), both described hereafter (Sections 4.1 & 4.2) implement this logic for the representation of the safety architecture while remaining fully consistent with the safety assessment process presented by the IAEA GSR Part 4 [4].

-4.1.
-THE OBJECTIVE PROVISIONS TREE
+THE OBJECTIVE PROVISION TREE 4.1.

-The Objective-Provisions Tree (OPT) methodology is suggested by the Generation IV Risk and Safety Working Group (GIF/RSWG), as part of the Integrated Safety Assessment Methodology (see Appendix 2).
+The Objection-Provision Tree (OPT) methodology is suggested by the Generation IV Risk and Safety Working Group (GIF/RSWG), as part of the Integrated Safety Assessment Methodology (see Appendix 1 - The ISAM methodology [15]), to complement the traditional deterministic and probabilistic safety assessments.

-OPT - see IAEA TECDOC 1366 [8] and IAEA Safety report 46 [9] - allow a standardized representation of the safety architecture by identifying, for each initiating event and for each safety function the different levels of Defense in Depth and the corresponding "layers of provision".
-The references [22], [23], and [24]50 show the results of recent activities on the OPT methodology and its possible use.
+OPT - see IAEA TECDOC 1366 [8] and IAEA Safety report 46 [9] - allow a standardized representation of the safety architecture by identifying the different levels of Defense in Depth and the corresponding "layers of provision".
+The references [22], [23], and [24]45 show the results of recent activities on the OPT methodology and its possible use.